ruizleandro/ruizleandro/README.md

 #### 👨‍💻 I'm working on...

-* A project about Natural Language Processing for my Data Science portfolio.
+* My career, I´m a data analyst @ Practia Global.
-* My blog full of articles about Data Science (both on English and Spanish).
+* My blog where I write articles about Data Science and Data Analysis (both on English and Spanish).

 #### 🌱 Right now I'm learning about...

-* Data Analysis and Business Intelligence.
-* Microsoft Power BI.
+* Python.
+* Machine learning.

 #### 🔭 I have some knowledge on...

+* Power BI and Power Automate.
 * Data Analysis and Data Cleaning.
 * Supervised and Unsupervised Learning.
 * Apache Spark (PySpark).